Flying taxi firm Lilium receives EU approval for its electric jets

 Technologists and venture capitalists have over recent years pumped billions of dollars into ventures aiming to produce flying taxis — as yet with little tangible success.

-In Lilium's case, its vehicles are skewed more towards domestic intercity travel rather than flights across countries.
-The Lilium Jet uses multiple small propellers driven by electric motors to provide lift during take-off and landing, as well as thrust during the cruise phase.
+In Lilium's case, its vehicles are skewed more toward domestic intercity travel rather than flights across countries.
+The Lilium Jet uses multiple small propellers driven by electric motors to provide lift during takeoff and landing, as well as thrust during the cruise phase.

 Once ready for commercial flights, the Lilium Jet will be able to travel 300 kilometers in an hour after a single charge — the equivalent of a journey from London to Manchester in England, U.K.